 Valuation & Expected Returns

-People’s has a current price-to-earnings ratio of 11.6 based on our estimate of $1.45 of earnings-per-share for this year.
-This is meaningfully lower than our fair value estimate of 13 times earnings, so we see People’s as somewhat undervalued after recent weakness in the stock.
-The 10-year historical valuation multiples for People’s stock can be seen in the following image:
+People’s has a current price-to-earnings ratio of 12.2 based on our estimate of $1.33 of earnings-per-share for this year.
+This is slightly lower than our fair value estimate of 13 times earnings, so we see People’s as somewhat undervalued after recent weakness in the stock.

-Thus, People’s offers good value at current prices.
-Should the stock revert to our estimate of fair value, it would provide a 2% to 3% annual tailwind to total returns for shareholders.
+Thus, People’s offers decent value at current prices.
+Should the stock revert to our estimate of fair value, it would provide a ~1% annual tailwind to total returns for shareholders.

-In addition, we see earnings-per-share growth at 5% annually, combined with the current 4.2% yield.
-In total, annual returns are expected to reach approximately 12%, which is good enough to earn a buy recommendation, particularly for income investors interested in the high current yield.
+In addition, we see earnings-per-share growth at 5% annually.
+Combined with valuation changes and the current 4.4% yield, total annual returns are expected to reach approximately 10%.
+This is a high expected rate of return, which earns a buy recommendation, particularly for income investors interested in the high current yield.

-The payout ratio is also right at half of earnings after years of slow payout growth.
-This was necessary as People’s payout ratio used to exceed earnings, but it is in a much better spot now.
-Keep in mind that all-stock acquisitions make the dividend costlier even if it isn’t raised on a per-share basis, so growth will likely be muted.
-We are forecasting low single digit growth in the payout in the coming years for this reason.
+The payout ratio is also just over half of earnings after years of slow payout growth.
+This was necessary as People’s payout ratio had previously exceeded earnings, but it is in a much better spot now.
+Keep in mind that all-stock acquisitions make the dividend costlier even if it isn’t raised on a per-share basis, meaning growth will likely be muted.
+We are forecasting low-single-digit growth in the payout in the coming years for this reason.

 People’s has an attractive dividend yield above 4%, and growth potential for the years ahead.
 The bank is not immune from economic downturns, and a flat yield curve is a risk.
-However, People’s has proven adept over the years at finding and acquiring reasonably priced growth in its key markets, and we have no reason to believe that won’t continue.
+However, People’s has proven to be adept at finding and acquiring growth in its key markets, and we have no reason to believe that won’t continue.

-People’s is an appealing stock for its relatively low valuation, strong competitive position in key markets in the Northeast, and its 4%+ yield.
-For these reasons, we rate People’s a buy.
+People’s is an appealing stock for its decent valuation, strong competitive position in key markets in the Northeast, and its 4%+ yield.
+For these reasons, we continue to rate People’s a buy.